martinchernyavskiy/Notes/CS/CS354/Outlines/OutlineW01 Notes.md

 - No built-in data type of string, instead have array of characters which can treat as a string after some processing
 - stdio.h header provides printf, fgets
 - stdlib.h provides dynamic memory allocation, malloc
-- string.h for manipulaing c strings (array of characters with a null character at the end of array)
+- string.h for manipulaing c strings (array of characters with a null terminating character at the end of array)
+- *Global variable*: is a variable declared outside of functions and can be freely used from

 ## Runtime Description
 ?